mtmse/deprecated-dotify-cli/docs/Convert.md

 # Example Workflow #
   1. Markup using a format of choice
   1. Process format into PEF (with Dotify)
-  1. Emboss using Dotify, [Braille Utils](https://github.com/brailleapps/braille-utils-cli) or [Easy Embossing Utility](https://github.com/joeha480/e2u)
+  1. Emboss using Dotify or [Dotify Studio](https://github.com/brailleapps/dotify-studio)